Ernie Kovacs: Visual humor and characters

 At WPTZ, Kovacs began using the ad-libbed and experimental style that would become his reputation, including video effects, superimpositions, reverse polarities and scanning, and quick blackouts.
 He was also noted for abstraction and carefully timed non-sequitur gags and for allowing the fourth wall to be breached.
 Kovacs's cameras commonly showed his viewers activity beyond the boundaries of the show set—including crew members and outside the studio itself.
 Kovacs also liked talking to the off-camera crew and even introduced segments from the studio control room.
 He frequently made use of accidents and happenstance, incorporating the unexpected into his shows.
 In one of Kovacs's Philadelphia broadcasts, Oscar Liebetrau, an elderly crew member who was known for often sleeping for the duration of the telecast, was introduced to the audience as "Sleeping Schwartz."
 Kovacs was once knocked unconscious when a pie smashed into his face still had the plate under it.

 Kovacs's love of spontaneity extended to his crew, who would occasionally play on-air pranks on him to see how he would react.
-During one of his NBC shows, Kovacs was appearing as the inept magician Matzoh Heppelwhite.
-The sketch called for the magician to frequently hit a gong, which was the signal for a sexy female assistant to bring out a bottle and shot glass for a quick snort of alcohol.
+During one of his NBC shows, Kovacs was appearing as the inept magician Matzoh Hepplewhite.
+The sketch called for the magician to frequently hit a gong, which was the signal for a sexy female assistant to bring out a bottle and shot glass for a quick swig of alcohol.
 Stagehands substituted real liquor for the iced tea normally used for the skit.
 Kovacs realized that he would be called upon to drink a shot of liquor for each successive gong.
 He pressed on with the sketch and was quite inebriated by the end of the show.

 Kovacs helped develop camera tricks still common decades after his death.
 His character Eugene sat at a table to eat his lunch, but as he removed items one at a time from a lunch box, he watched them inexplicably roll down the table into the lap of a man reading a newspaper at the other end.
 When Kovacs poured milk from a thermos bottle, the stream flowed in a seemingly unusual direction.
 Never seen on television before, the secret was using a tilted set in front of a camera tilted at the same angle.